remoteintech/remote-jobs/company-profiles/upwork-pro.md

 Remote work has risen rapidly as a result of the pandemic, with more than half of the American workforce currently working from home.

 The shift to more remote work could also eliminate many of the challenges that come with having a traditional, in-the-office workforce.
-As leaders in the remote workspace for nearly two decades, Upwork has seen first hand and helped companies and freelancers embrace thebenefits of flexibility.
+As leaders in the remote workspace for nearly two decades, Upwork has seen first hand and helped companies and freelancers embrace the benefits of flexibility.

-Remote-eligible roles are based on the title, requirement and responsibities of the individual.Distributed teams rely on a combination of  email, messaging and video applications, as well as voice calls and meetings.
+Remote-eligible roles are based on the title, requirement and responsibilities of the individual.Distributed teams rely on a combination of  email, messaging and video applications, as well as voice calls and meetings.

 ## Region